Lupus and children

 - Always check with the doctor before giving your child any herbs, vitamins, or dietary supplements

-This is available in English and Spanish:
+This resource is available as a PDF in English, Spanish, and Chinese (simplified):